-Note: Maintenance drugs are prescriptions taken regularly to manage a chronic or long-term condition, such as high blood pressure and diabetes.
-You can save money by buying these drugs in bulk through mail delivery or retail-plus pharmacies.
-You can only buy up to a 31-day supply of a specialty medication.
+Maintenance drugs are prescriptions taken regularly to manage a chronic or long-term condition, such as high blood pressure and diabetes.
+Save money by buying these drugs in bulk through home delivery or network retail pharmacies.

+You can buy only up to a 31-day supply of a specialty medication.